European-XFEL/EXtra-data/docs/reading_files.rst

 or run <opening-files>`.
 Some features may not work correctly if you do this.

 In newer files (format version 1.0 or above), trains are considered suspect where their ``INDEX/flag`` entry is 0.
-This indicates that the DAQ did not receive the train ID from a time server.
+This indicates that the DAQ received the train ID from a device before it received it from a time server.
 This appears to be a reliable indicator of erroneous train IDs.

 In older files without ``INDEX/flag``, EXtra-data tries to guess which trains are suspect.
 The good trains should make an increasing sequence, and it tries to